Israeli arms quietly helped Azerbaijan retake Nagorno-Karabakh, to the dismay of region's Armenians

 Israel has a big stake in Azerbaijan, which serves as a critical source of oil and is a staunch ally against Israel’s archenemy Iran.
 It is also a lucrative customer of sophisticated arms.

-“There’s no doubt about our position in support of Azerbaijan’s defense,” said Israel's former ambassador to Azerbaijan, Arkady Milman.
+“There’s no doubt about our position in support of Azerbaijan’s defense,” said Arkady Mil-man, Israel's former ambassador to Azerbaijan and current senior researcher at the Institute for National Security Studies in Tel Aviv.
 “We have a strategic partnership to contain Iran.”

 Although once resource-poor Israel now has plenty of natural gas off its Mediterranean coast, Azerbaijan still supplies at least 40% of Israel's oil needs, keeping cars and trucks on its roads.
 Israel turned to Baku’s offshore deposits in the late 1990s, creating an oil pipeline through the Turkish transport hub of Ceyan that isolated Iran, which at the time capitalized on oil flowing through its pipelines from Kazakhstan to world markets.